Aman10003/Network_Design_Project/readme.md

   * Random
   * struct
 ## Instructions
+1. Start the server
+   -python server.py
+2. Start the client
+   -python client.py
-* The client options are
+3. The client should display a menu with options (H, G, P, E).
+* Test sending basic commands:
   * H - Says hello to sever and sever responds
   * G - Gets image from server
   * P - Pushes image to server